What Happens If I Don't Pay Property Taxes in South Carolina?

 If you're delinquent in paying your property taxes in South Carolina, you might eventually lose your home.

-You'll most likely eventually lose the property permanently, though, if you don't pay off the tax debt during the redemption period after the sale.
+You'll most likely lose the property permanently, however, if you don't pay off the tax debt during the redemption period after the sale.

 People who own real property have to pay property taxes.
 The government uses the money that these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.